test-sum/phantom-encryption-crypto/README.md

 ## Contact

-For questions or collaboration, please reach out to jamie.brian.gilchrist@gmail.com
+For questions or collaboration, please reach out to luuhongdung@mta.edu.vn and jamie.brian.gilchrist@gmail.com

 ## Acknowledgements

 - **Dr. Luu Hong Dung**: For the original research on which this implementation is based.
-- **Contributors**: Jamie Gilchrist
+- **Contributors to this repo**: Jamie Gilchrist